top of page

 Safety

-How soon can I schedule an appointment?
-Generally, I can see new patients within 1-2 few weeks.
+How soon can I be seen?
+New patient appointments are often available within 1–2 weeks, depending on scheduling availability.
 If you are experiencing a mental health emergency, call 911 or go to the emergency department of your local hospital.

 About Me